KerstenDoering/CPI-Pipeline/ReadMe.rst

 - Elham Abbasian was involved in creating the shell script for this pipeline as part of her Master Thesis, supervised by Kersten Döring.

-- Ammar Qaseem updated and completely refined the first version of this pipeline to be used in three modes (cross-validation, prediction, cross-corpus) with only one script APG_pipeline.sh.
+- Ammar Qaseem updated and completely refined the first version of this pipeline to be used in three modes (cross-validation, prediction, cross-corpus) with only one script APG_Pipeline.sh.

 - The threshold for a positive or negative prediction is optimized for the highest F1 score and stored in the SQL database.